-- 1a.
+1a.
 IN COMPLIANCE.
-Documentation was previously provided to demonstrate that the bag leak detector meets the requirements in the MACT and the sensitivity and range have not been adjusted since the initial establishment. - 1b.
+Documentation was previously provided to demonstrate that the bag leak detector meets the requirements in the MACT and the sensitivity and range have not been adjusted since the initial establishment.

+1b.
 IN COMPLIANCE.
-The required PECS baghouse monitoring pressure drop, dust removal, compressed air supply, bag cleaning mechanism, quarterly visual inspection of interior, quarterly fan inspections is being conducted as documented in the inspection records reviewed on site. - 2.
-IN COMPLIANCE.
+The required PECS baghouse monitoring - pressure drop, dust removal, compressed air supply, bag cleaning mechanism, quarterly visual inspection of interior, quarterly fan inspections - is being conducted as documented in the inspection records reviewed on site.
+Quarterly inspections are attached.

+2. IN COMPLIANCE.
 Permittee shall monitor and collect data for combustion stack opacity, PECS stack bag leak detection readings, and PECS baghouse fan amps to demonstrate continuous compliance.
-All parameters listed are continuously monitored and recorded. - 3.
-IN COMPLIANCE.
-Daily average opacity has not exceeded 15% as determined by the COMS.
-This is reported quarterly in the EER. - 4.
-IN COMPLIANCE.
-TDS content is below 1100 mg/l as determined by the sampling results provided.
-Also, the TDS content is determined weekly per the records. - 5. a.1 IN COMPLIANCE.
-4 pushes a day are being read and every oven has been read once every 90 days. - b.
+All parameters listed are continuously monitored and recorded.
+Example of COMS data is attached.

+3. IN COMPLIANCE.
+Daily average opacity has not exceeded 15% as determined by the COMS for the time period of July 2017 - July 2018.
+This is reported quarterly in the EER.

+4. IN COMPLIANCE.
+TDS content is below 1100 mg/l as determined by the sampling results presented during the inspection .
+Also, the TDS content is determined weekly per the records.

+5. a.1 IN COMPLIANCE.
+4 pushes a day are being read and every oven has been read once every 90 days.

+b.
 Records of work practice standards for soaking.
 IN COMPLIANCE related to training of workers and procedures for dampering off ovens.
-Did not evaluate whether facility has documentation related to soaking emissions events. - c.
+Did not evaluate whether facility has documentation related to soaking emissions events.

+c.
 IN COMPLIANCE.
-See other identical condition regarding the quench tower. - 6.
-IN COMPLIANCE.
+See other identical condition regarding the quench tower.

+6. IN COMPLIANCE.
 For 6.a and b.ii, part of the O&M plan is to inspect the capture system monthly and repair defects within 30 days.
 Based on the records provided, repairs appear to be completed within 30 days if there is a potential to affect the capture and/or control.
 For the remainder of this condition, records of corrective actions for a BLD alarm were provided and appear sufficient (see attached), baghouse conditions related to 63.7331(a)(1) -(8) were provided during the inspection.
 Current O&M plans are maintained and available per condition d.
 I did not request copies of prior plans at this time.
-For the BLD alarms from June 2016 June 2017, all but two of the incidents appears to have been corrected within 24 hours.
-The regulation requires that corrective action be initiated within 24 hours and completed as soon as practicable.
-For the two incidents, the 6/20/16 alarm was resolved on 6/22 and the 9/29/16 alarm was resolved on 10/13.
-This timeframe appears reasonable.
-I will inform facility that recordkeeping needs to be enhanced to demonstrate that corrective action was started within 24 hours. (attached #11) - 7.
-IN COMPLIANCE.
+For the BLD alarms from July 2017 - July 2018, all of the incidents appear to have had corrective action initiated within 24 hours and completed within a reasonable time frame.

+7. IN COMPLIANCE.
 Based on a spot check of records during the inspection, it appears that the permittee is maintaining the required records.
 Permittee must maintain compliance records.